The deKleist Musical

 instruments), relate to new or repaired instruments, such as the Tonophone,

-sales of extra music barrels or cylinders, music rolls, repair parts and/or
+with sales of extra music barrels or cylinders, music rolls, repair parts

-supplies.
-Only the entries specifically relating to the sale or repair of
+and/or supplies.
+Only the entries specifically relating to the sale or

-or replacement barrels, cylinders, music rolls, parts, and supplies,
+sale of extra or replacement barrels, cylinders, music rolls, parts, and

-regularly interspersed amongst the organ and coin-operated instrument line
+supplies, regularly interspersed amongst the organ and coin-operated

 Journal No. 3